Woody Harrelson: Business

+On May 13, 2022, Harrelson opened The Woods WeHo—a cannabis dispensary off Santa Monica Boulevard in Los Angeles, California.

 Activism

 Harrelson is an enthusiast and supporter of the legalization of marijuana and hemp.
 He was a guest on Ziggy Marley's track "Wild and Free", a song advocating the growing of cannabis.
 Since 2003, Harrelson has served as a member on NORML's advisory board.

 Harrelson has attended environmental events such as the PICNIC'07 festival that was held in Amsterdam in September 2007.
 PICNIC describes its annual festival as "three intensive days [when] we mix creativity, science, technology, media, and business to explore new solutions in the spirit of co-creation".
 He once scaled the Golden Gate Bridge with members of North Coast Earth First! group to unfurl a banner that read, "Hurwitz, aren't ancient redwoods more precious than gold?" in protest of Maxxam Inc. CEO Charles Hurwitz, who once stated, "He who has the gold, makes the rules."

 Harrelson once traveled to the west coast in the U.S. on a bike and a domino caravan with a hemp oil-fueled biodiesel bus with the Spitfire Agency (the subject of the independent documentary Go Further) and narrated the 1999 documentary Grass.
 He briefly owned an oxygen bar in West Hollywood called "O2".

 Harrelson has spoken publicly against the 2003 invasion of Iraq as well as previously protesting against the First Gulf War, both at UCLA as well as during a college concert tour in Iowa and Nebraska in 1991 under the auspices of "Woody Harrelson Educational Tours".
 In October 2009, he was given an honorary degree by York University for his contributions in the fields of environmental education, sustainability, and activism.

 In June 2010, Harrelson took part in Soccer Aid at Old Trafford in Manchester to raise money for UNICEF.
-He played for the Rest of the World team alongside former professionals Zinedine Zidane and Luís Figo as well as chef Gordon Ramsay and fellow Hollywood actors Mike Myers and Michael Sheen.
 Harrelson played the last 15 minutes and scored the winning goal in the penalty shootout following a 2–2 draw during normal time.
 He played in the UNICEF game 2012, playing the last 10 minutes of the game for the Rest of the World team, losing 3–1 to England.

 Politics

-Harrelson identifies as an anarchist.
-In a conversation with Howard Zinn, Harrelson admitted that he considers Zinn to be a personal hero of his.
+Harrelson describes himself as an anarchist.
+In a conversation with Howard Zinn, Harrelson stated that he considers Zinn to be a personal hero of his.
 In 2002, Harrelson wrote an article in the British newspaper The Guardian condemning President George W. Bush's preparation for a US invasion of Iraq as a "racist and imperialist war".
 He also stated that he was against the U.S.'s previous war in Iraq and President Bill Clinton's sanctions against Iraq.
 In 2013, Harrelson condemned President Barack Obama for failing to withdraw U.S. troops from Afghanistan, negatively comparing him to Richard Nixon.

+In 2023, he appeared to endorse Robert F. Kennedy Jr. In May 2024, Kennedy's campaign released a short documentary on the life and career of RFK Jr, narrated by Harrelson.